Monthly Archives: December 2015

 (Crown Princess Sofia, c.
 1870)

 In the late 1870s, Sofia became a follower of the teachings of Lord Radstock, a noted British missionary, and often spent much of her day in prayer.
-She withdrew significantly from court life, attending functions only when absolutely necessary.
+She withdrew significantly from court life, attending functions only when necessary.
 Her health was also a factor in her reduced activities.
 She spent several years abroad for various cures and spas, avoiding the harsh winters in Scandinavia.

 Queen Sofia was instrumental in establishing organized nursing schools in Sweden.
 A follower of Florence Nightingale, she learned much from a visit to the United Kingdom in 1881 and began her project upon returning to Sweden.
-In 1882, she arranged for formal classes for nurses at the Sabbatsberg hospital.
+In 1882, Sofia arranged formal classes for nurses at the Sabbatsberg hospital.
 Two years later, she opened the Sophiahemmet University College, and in 1889 it became the Sophiahemmet, a combined school for nurses and hospitals.
 Along with her efforts in this area, Queen Sofia also lent her name and her efforts, to nearly 50 other patronages both in Sweden and Norway.

 In 1905, she ceased to be Queen of Norway following the dissolution of the union between the two countries.
 The situation had taken its toll on her husband, and his health soon began to decline.